idrp-stablecoin/idrp-contracts/docs/bussiness-proccess/SMART_CONTRACT_BUSSINESS_PROCESS.md

 #### Detailed Burning Process:
 1. User logs into the platform and requests to burn IDRP tokens
 2. System verifies user's identity and bank account details
-3. User approves token spending by the controller contract
-4. System performs AML check on the transaction
+3. System performs AML check on the transaction
-5. If AML check passes:
+4. If AML check passes:
+   - App creates transaction record and displays transaction instructions
+   - User receives email with transaction details
+   - User approves the IDRPController contract to spend their IDRP tokens
-   - Admin approves burning request
+   - App notifies Admin of pending transaction
-   - Smart contract controller calls burn function
+   - Admin calls `executeOperation` with burn type on the IDRPController
-   - Tokens are burned from user's wallet
+   - IDRPController burns tokens from the user's wallet
-6. System initiates bank transfer to user's registered bank account through BNI API
+   - Admin arranges bank transfer to user's registered bank account
-7. Transaction details are recorded in the database
+5. Transaction details are recorded in the database
-8. User receives notification of completed burning and fiat transfer
+6. User receives notification of completed burning and fiat transfer

 ### 3.3 Pause/Unpause Operations